MATF-Software-Verification/2024_Research_2024-clang-semantic-checks/SystemDescription.md

 #### Explanation

-The checker issues a warning when a function call to a function with one of the following declaraion is encountered:
+The checker issues a warning when a function call to a function with one of the following declaration is encountered:
 ```
 char *_strdup(const char *);
 char *lstrcatA(const char *, const char *);